Channel Adoption Pathways and Post-Adoption Behavior: Estimation Sample and Summary Statistics

 We consider the set of customers who made their first offline purchase before 2019-12-31 and were offline-only through the end of 2019 and continued shopping with the firm after the onset of COVID-19.
-Then, we categorize each consumer from this set into one of the following three groups (see second column in Table \ref{tab:adoption_periods} for exact dates): \squishlist \item {\it Covid adopters}: Customers who made their first online purchase during the onset of COVID-19, i.e., from 2020-03-16 \footnote{2020-03-16 was the date when the Brazilian government started implementing physical distancing and confinement measures in response to COVID-19 \citep{faria2021covid}.} to 2020-04-30. \footnote{The set of people who adopted during this period could also include consumers who would have organically adopted even without the COVID-19 shock.
-We have no clear way of distinguishing such potential \textit{organic adopters} from those who adopted online shopping as a result of COVID-19.
-Nevertheless, based on Figure \ref{fig:covid_shock}, it seems like approximately two-thirds of these consumers switched due to COVID-19.
-That is, a significant majority of these consumers switched due to COVID-19, and we refer to this cohort as {\it covid adopters} for simplicity.
-Please see $\S$\ref{ssec:effect_size_measurement} for a detailed discussion on the implications of this potential mixing on the ATT estimates for covid and the other two events.} \item \textit{Organic adopters}: Customers who adopted online shopping organically in the period just before the onset of COVID-19.
-They made their first online purchase between 2020-01-01 and 2020-02-29, i.e., the two months before the onset of COVID-19. \item \textit{Offline-only customers}: Customers who are active through both the pre- and post-adoption periods (i.e., at least one purchase before 2019-12-31 and after 2020-05-01), and never make online purchases during the estimation period. \squishend
+Then, we categorize each consumer from this set into one of the following three groups (see second column in Table \ref{tab:adoption_periods} for exact dates): \squishlist \item {\it COVID adopters}: Customers who made their first online purchase during the onset of COVID-19, i.e., from 2020-03-16 to 2020-04-30.
+2020-03-16 was the date on which the Brazilian government began implementing physical distancing and confinement measures in response to COVID-19 \citep{faria2021covid}.
+Thus, we use this date as the start of the onset of COVID-19 and define the customers who adopted online shopping in the first one-and-a-half months as \textit{COVID adopters}.

+\item \textit{Organic adopters}: Customers who adopted online shopping organically in the period just before the onset of COVID-19.
+They made their first online purchase between 2020-01-01 and 2020-02-29, i.e., the two months before the onset of COVID-19.

+\item \textit{Offline-only customers}: Customers who are active through both the pre- and post-adoption periods (i.e., at least one purchase before 2019-12-31 and after 2020-05-01), and never make online purchases during the estimation period. \squishend

-In total, we have 33,246 {\it covid adopters}, 12,799 \textit{organic adopters}, and 573,934 \textit{offline-only customers} for this covid analysis.
+In total, we have 33,246 {\it COVID adopters}, 12,799 \textit{organic adopters}, and 573,934 \textit{offline-only customers} for this COVID-19 analysis.
 Note that a large fraction of consumers were able to remain offline-only during COVID-19 because the focal retailer's stores were allowed to remain open, as pet supplies retailing was deemed an essential service by the Brazilian government.